seungholee-dev/Ultimate-Guide-To-Algorithm/README.md

 # To heapify subtree rooted at index i.
 # n is size of heap
 def heapify(arr, n, i):
+    # largest index is needed for keeping track of where it had the largest value (because we need to heapify that place after)
     largest = i # Initialize largest as root l = 2 * i + 1     # left = 2*i + 1
     r = 2 * i + 2     # right = 2*i + 2